 03 Oct A Candid Case for Marketing Managers Leading CX in A/E/C

 Marketing Managers in architecture, engineering, and construction firms ought to be leading CX (client experience) initiatives.
+When AEC Marketing Managers lead CX, firms tend to gain more benefits on the pre-sale side of CX (i.e.: better bid/win ratios, increase in submit opportunities, more meaningful integration of brand and client experience.
 Regardless of unique firm characteristics, the same truths and objectives play themselves out every time; Marketing Managers in AEC are perhaps the most under-utilized talent in AEC firms.
 The bottom-line rationale for this in a few words is, “EMPATHY,” “WILLINGNESS,” and “REORIENTATION.”

-It’s time for firm leaders to rethink the role of Marketing Manager and enable them to own the responsibility and opportunity CX offers to turn your prospects into clients, your clients into raving fans and your firm’s cost center into a profit center.
+It’s time for firm leaders to rethink the role of Marketing Manager and enable them to own the responsibility and opportunity CX offers to turn your prospects into clients, your clients into raving fans, your firm’s cost center into a profit center and your firm into an X Firm.
+For starters, the marketing manager ought to start with mapping your firm’s client journeys immediately.

 Let’s break this down into a few things you can STOP doing tomorrow.